Best Poke in Grocery Stores and Shops on Maui – HOP to it

 - Takamiya Market (Wailuku)

-- Finally, don’t count out Safeway and Costco, if you need quick fix ,or, need one more hit of poke on the way to airport.
+- Finally, don’t count out Safeway and Costco, if you need quick fix or if you need one more hit of poke on the way to airport.
 Both serve up good poke.

-Tell us where you like to go for poke on Twitter @HIOceanProject and Instagram @hawaiioceanproject
+Tell us where you like to go for poke in the comments below or on Twitter @HIOceanProject and Instagram @hawaiioceanproject